 Whether we like it or not, home buyers, especially first-time home buyers, respond to a home that doesn’t need updating.
 If your Realtor advises you to spend the money to upgrade finishes, here’s where to start:

-- Hardwood floors – Get rid of carpet and look at different wood flooring options.
+- Hardwood floors – Get rid of the carpet and look at different wood flooring options.

 - Stone Countertops –It is almost unacceptable these days not to have upgraded to stone countertops, at least in the eyes of a new home buyer.
 There are lots of options, including granite, quartz, marble, and solid surface materials.
 Choose a color and texture that is in the white, cream, taupe, or gray range, depending on the style of your home.